amethyst/amethyst/book/src/assets/how_to_define_custom_formats.md

 This guide explains how to define a new asset format.
 This will allow Amethyst to load assets stored in a particular encoding.

 There is a trait in Amethyst for implementing a format: `Format<A: Asset::Data>`.
 `Format` provides a loading implementation that provides detection when an asset should be reloaded for [hot reloading][doc_hrs]; you don't need to implement it since it has a default implementation.
 A blanket implementation will implement `Format::import` and we only need to implement `Format::import_simple`.

 `Format` takes a type parameter for the asset data type it supports.
-This guide covers a type parameterized implementation of `SimpleFormat<A: Asset::Data>` for all `A`, as it is easier to deduce the specific implementation from a parameterized implementation than the other way around.
+This guide covers a type parameterized implementation of `Format<D>` where `D` is an arbitrary `Asset::Data`, so we can reuse it for any asset which can be loaded from deserializable asset data.

 If you are defining a new format that may be useful to others, [please send us a PR!][gh_contributing]